 - 1 tsp salt

-- Toast and grind the coriander, cumin and fenugreek seeds
+- Toast, then grind the coriander, cumin and fenugreek seeds.

-- Add the shallots to a food processor, and adding as little water as possible, process to a smooth paste.
+- Add the shallots to a food processor, and adding as little water as possible, blend to a smooth paste.
 Set aside.

-- Add the ginger, garlic and three red chillies to the food processor, and again adding as little water as possible, process to a smooth paste.
+- Add the ginger, garlic and three red chillies to the food processor, and again adding as little water as possible, blend to a smooth paste.
 Set aside.

 - Add the tomatoes to the food processor and blend to a smooth paste – again using as little water as possible.

 - Heat the oil in a heavy-based saucepan or karahi over medium heat.
 When hot, add the mustard seeds and fry for 30 seconds, then stir in the shallot paste and fry gently for about 10 minutes, or until softened and lightly golden-brown.

-- Add the ginger, garlic and chilli paste, stir well, and fry for a further 5 minutes, until raw garlic smell has gone.
+- Add the ginger, garlic and chilli paste, stir well, and fry for a further 5 minutes, until the raw garlic smell has gone.

 - Add the curry leaves, chilli powder, coriander, cumin and fenugreek powder, and turmeric.
 Stir well and fry for two minutes, then stir in the tomato paste.
 Simmer for about 15 minutes.
 You need the raw tomato smell to disappear and the sauce to become rich and reduced, and the oil starts to separate from the mixture.

 - Add the tamarind liquid, sliced red chillies and salt.
 Stir well to get the sauce recombined with the oil.

 - Add the prawns, cook for a further ten minutes or until they are pink, and just cooked through.

-- Immediately remove from pan to stop prawns over-cooking and transfer to serving dish.
+- Immediately remove from pan to stop prawns over-cooking and transfer to a serving dish.
 Sprinkle with garam masala and coriander leaves and serve.

 - Fishmongers may sell prawns that have already been shelled and deveined.
 If that is the case, you only require around 600g of prawns.

-- Choose the largest prawns you can get.
+- Choose the largest prawns you can get for the best appearance of this dish.